GenaroNetwork/libgenaro-java/README.md

     public void onProgress(float progress) { }
 });

+// use Thread:
 Thread thread = new Thread(uploader);
 thread.start();

+// you can use CompletableFuture either:
+// CompletableFuture<Void> upFuture = CompletableFuture.runAsync(uploader);
+// upFuture.join();

 // if you want to cancel upload, call uploader.cancel()
 ```